spluto-dot/3sx/NOTES.md

 For track labels (e.g. `4.
 Necro & Twelve Stage -SNOWLAND mix1-`) it gets called on every frame, possibly due to the fact that track names have a "breathing" animation.

 There's a similar function for other strings on the screen, but it behaves differently.

+#### Game loop

+`waitForKernelMode` (0x0010BFE0) seems to be waiting for kernel mode to kick in in an infinite loop.
+Returns 1 if it had to sit in a loop and 0 if kernel mode was enabled already.